jutge-org/jutge-problems-toolkit/README.md

 There are also optional arguments that may be used:

-- `checker`: Option that will tell [Jutge.org]() how to compare the user's program output with the problem solution.
+- `checker`: Option that will tell [Jutge.org](https://jutge.org/) how to compare the user's program output with the problem solution.
 See [Checker](#checker) for more information.
-- `compilers`: Compiler that [Jutge.org]() will use to correct the problem.
+- `compilers`: Compiler that [Jutge.org](https://jutge.org/) will use to correct the problem.
 If specified, this will be the only compiler available on the website if an user wants to send his submission.
 You will find a list of available compilers in https://jutge.org/documentation/compilers.
 - `func_name`: Name of the function requested in case the problem only asks for a function (this must be used along with `source_modifier: no_main`)
-- `invisible_main`: If set to `1`, the `main.cc` file will not be provided in the problem zip file.
+- `invisible_main`: If set to `1`, the `main.cc` file will not be provided to users.
 This is used by problems that do not require to write a `main` function.
 - `presentation_error`: If set to `1 ` (by default), the PE (Presentation Error) verdict will be enabled.
 Otherwise, the verdict will be WA (Wrong Answer) if the files are not identical.
 - `solution`: Programming language of the solution that will be used to generate the correct output test cases.
 By default, if a compiler is specified under `compilers` it will use that language.
 Otherwise, it will use the C++ solution.